Table of Contents

 Opening Hours: Library and Office: Weekdays 9am – 5pm.
 Phone number 9326 9288

-Tram: From the GSV Centre in Queen Street take Tram 55 up William Street, and get off at the LaTrobe Street stop.
+Tram: From the GSV Centre in Queen Street take Tram 58 from corner of Flinders Street and Queens Bridge Street up William Street, and get off at the LaTrobe Street stop.
+Then a short walk to A'Beckett Street.

 The GSV welcomes the donation of books, journals and manuscript material of a genealogical nature.
 In particular the GSV can provide a lasting refuge for original family histories and accompanying research material.
 This will mean that the fruit of your research will be preserved and made available for others.
 This is especially valuable for small print-run booklets and unpublished manuscripts.
 Your family's memories can contribute to the larger history of Australia.
 Space is increasingly at a premium for all libraries and much of this material will be kept in digital form.
 It may also be indexed and able to be searched in the GSV's databases.